 Suzuki GSX-R1000 Acceleration Test Review

-0-60 mph is a pretty pointless metric for any sportbike over 600 cc as they all do high 2s or low threes.
+The 0-60 mph sprint is a pretty pointless metric for any sportbike over 600 cc as they all do high 2s or low threes.

-This is a purely old school and delicious analogue motorcycle from the peak of the analogue era with very little ff no nanny throttle restrictions and has no traction control or wheelie/launch control to provide manners while launching this weapon from a stop.
+During this era, there were very few if any nanny throttle restrictions.
+The K% GSX-R1000 also has no traction control or wheelie/launch control to provide manners while launching this weapon from a stop.

-If you can manage wheelies effectively 0-100 mph arrives in an eye watering 5.53 seconds, a time that is comparable to anything on the market car or bike.
+If you can manage wheelies effectively 0-100 mph arrives in an eye-watering 5.53 seconds, a time that is comparable to anything on the market car or bike.

-The K5 GSX-R 1000 is capable of sub tens across the 402m sprint but is hindered by its devastating engine that would rather point to 12 O’clock without much invitation.
+The K5 GSX-R 1000 is capable of sub-tens across the 402m sprint but is hindered by its devastating engine that would rather point to 12 O’clock without many invitations.

-Top speed is typical of litre bikes from the last 15 years at over 180 mph with the K5 GSX-R1000 achieving 183 mph flat-out.
+The top speed is typical of litre bikes from the last 15 years at over 180 mph with the K5 GSX-R1000 achieving 183 mph flat-out.
 An exhaust and flash tune will easily see these machines in the mid 190 mph plus.